MihranD/Ollama-GenAI/README.md

 ## Conclusion

 Both the API approach and the local Ollama setup provide the same functionality in terms of interacting with Ollama models.
-However, using the Ollama Python package, rather than making direct HTTP calls, offers a more elegant and streamlined solution.
+However, using the **Ollama Python package**, rather than making direct HTTP calls, offers a more elegant and streamlined solution.
 The Python package simplifies the process by abstracting away the complexity of handling raw HTTP requests, making the code cleaner, more readable, and easier to maintain.

 ## How to run the app